Mimicking states with limited resources: passing quantum quiz via global control: Introduction: quantum identification and state similarity

 The problem of quantum identification~\cite{q_identif_1, discrimination_Bae_2015, Identification-Pyshkin2018, State-discrimination-PhysRevA.95.023828} can be described as follows.
-Imagine a device that can produce a quantum system in a pure state~$\ket{\psi_{l}}$ belonging to a set of possible states $\{ \ket{\psi_{1}}, \ket{\psi_{2}}, \dots, \ket{\psi_L} \}$, where $L$ is the total number of those states, i.e. $1\leq l\leq L$.
+Device that can produce a quantum system in a pure state~$\ket{\psi_{l}}$ belonging to a known set of possible states $\{ \ket{\psi_{1}}, \ket{\psi_{2}}, \dots, \ket{\psi_L} \}$, where $L$ is the total number of those states, i.e. $1\leq l\leq L$.
 The problem is to identify $l$ by using the minimal possible resources.
-This task can be modified as follows: instead of identifying $l$ one should {\em prepare} a state with a feature similar to one of the features characterizing the $\ket{\psi_{l}}$ state.
+This large task can be modified as follows: instead of identifying $l$ one can {\em prepare} a state with a feature similar to one of the features characterizing the $\ket{\psi_{l}}$ state.
 Such a preparation has to use limited resources: time and information about $\ket{\psi_{l}}$ and/or a restricted set of permitted quantum operations.
-Thus, we consider a quantum control problem~\cite{QuantControl, Quantum-Control-numerical-book}.
-Because time is a limited resource we notice that our protocol may be related to shortcuts to adiabaticity~\cite{Shortcuts-Torrontegui-Muga-2013,shortcuts-adiab-review}.
+The preparation of desired quantum state means that we apply some permitted quantum operations to quantum system being in some ``trial'' state.
+Therefore this procedure can be viewed as a quantum control problem of a special kind~\cite{Koch2022, QuantControl, Quantum-Control-numerical-book}.
+Because time is a limited resource we notice that our protocol may be related to shortcuts to adiabaticity~\cite{Shortcuts-Torrontegui-Muga-2013} and quantum speed limit problem~\cite{Pyshkin-PRA-2019} .